 Aeonium decorum f. variegata

-Aeonium decorum f. variegata is an evergreen, perennial, densely branched shrub up to 2 feet (60 cm) tall, with up to 3 inches (7.5 cm) wide rosettes, clustered on thick branches.
-The leaves are obovate to lanceolate, pale green luminous white variegation, up to 2 inches (5 cm) long and 0.6 inch (1.5 cm) wide, with orange-red tones and red leaf margins.
+Aeonium decorum f. variegata is a densely branched succulent shrub with rosettes clustered on thick branches.
+It grows up to 2 feet (60 cm) tall.
+Rosettes are up to 3 inches (7.5 cm) in diamater.
+Leaves are obovate to lanceolate, pale green-yellow variegated with orange-red tones and red margins.
+They are up to 2 inches (5 cm) long and 0.6 inches (1.5 cm) wide.
 The inflorescence rises above the foliage, bearing small soft pink flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).